Planning Your Cloud ERP Deployment

 Your next big decision when considering a new ERP system?
 How it will be deployed.
 There are several approaches to choose from, including traditional on-premise, cloud deployment, or a hybrid combination of both.
 You will want to consider financial differences and look at each ERP deployment strategy’s strengths and attractions, as well as any unique limitations or challenges.

 Before you check out your ERP deployment options, see how – and why – the cloud has become a vital environment for business success in the digital economy.

 Why all the interest in cloud deployment?

 We all watch with keen interest as computer technology continues to evolve at an ever-increasing pace.
 The earliest business systems and the first ERP systems were hosted on large mainframe and mid-range computers with “dumb” terminals for user input – after they’d replaced punch cards and key-to-disk input, that is!
 The next “state-of-the-art” technology was client/server architecture wherein the dumb terminals were replaced by PCs (now called clients) that could handle a portion of the workload.
 This reduced the amount of data that had to be shuttled back and forth with the server computer.

 Around the millennium, two significant developments changed the world of computing and ERP: the Internet and the cloud.
 No longer was it necessary to buy and support hardware and software to run your business.
 All or major pieces of the technology could now be “rented” or outsourced in a bundle that included all maintenance and much of the technical operations.
-The ubiquitous Internet provided the communications infrastructure needed to make the cloud practical and available literally anywhere in the world.
+The ubiquitous Internet provided the communications infrastructure needed to make the cloud practical and available anywhere in the world.

 But businesses did not immediately migrate their ERP systems to a cloud deployment.
 It took some time for the technology and applications to mature – and for companies to realize that the computer does not have to be on-site in order to get reliable access and security for business-critical applications.
-Part of that evolution involved the developers learning how to:
+Part of that evolution involved developers learning how to: